mmeoak240/project-4/README.md

 # Fitness Routine Builder -- work in progress

 This is a full stack web application built using React for the frontend and Rails for the backend.
-The objective of this project is to showcase my abilities in creating a full stack app.
+The objective of this project is to showcase my abilities in creating a full stack application by creating my own api and the functionality that allows my front end to communicate with the api.

 ## Getting started